Skip to Content

 • Adopt healthier habits: Drink more water and less caffeine and alcoholic beverages.
 Eat Healthy Meals.

-• Get enough sleep: Aim for 7-9 hours per night.
+• Get enough sleep: Aim for seven to nine hours per night.

 • Stay active: Exercise daily through walking, biking or a yoga class.